 The selected candidate must agree to volunteer and commit to a minimum of 40 hours for the Forum over a 12-month period, beginning in October.
 This scholarship provides the winning candidate with many volunteer opportunities, valuable learning experiences, and networking possibilities.

-We welcome Diane to the Forum family and look forward to working with her in the coming year.
+We welcome Katie to the Forum family and look forward to working with her in the coming year.